sudomesh/sudowrt-firmware/operator_manual.md

 Dec 17 13:24:12 xx td-client: Tunnel successfully established.
 Dec 17 13:24:21 xx td-client: Setting MTU to 1446
 ```
+9. the tunnel can be closed using CRTL-C in the original, or can be run in the background like any shell command.

 # Tips and Tricks